 Site of the Central Garage car park, now Peterson Court

-After some investigation, our theory is that Joseph Rothwell who was born near Manchester in 1886 and his wife Dorothy, nee Milbourne, whom Joseph had married in 1913, bought Moore's Garage after he was demobbed from the Royal Flying Corps after the First World War.
+Joseph Rothwell, who was born near Manchester in 1886, married Dorothy Milbourne in 1913 and bought Moore's Garage after he was demobbed from the Royal Flying Corps after the First World War.

-The couple had one child, Pamela Leslie Rothwell, who was born in Malvern in 1922; she became a dental surgeon and in the 1950s was the first woman to set up a private dental practice in the Australian capital of Canberra; Pamela died in 2016 (ref 5) and one wonders how much she knew about her father's family.
-Her second forename was after her maternal uncle Leslie who was killed in the First World War, aged only 21 years.
+Joseph and Dorothy's daughter, Pamela Leslie Rothwell, was born in Malvern in 1922; she became a dental surgeon and in the 1950s was the first woman to set up a private dental practice in the Australian capital of Canberra.

 On the 30th May 2014 the 'Canberra Times' newspaper had carried a story of Pamela's search for a living relative, to pass an heirloom on to; a chest which had come down from her paternal grandmother, Elizabeth Ann Adshead, who had been given it as a wedding present in 1873 (ref 6).